Capia/giia/README.md

 While this will largely be used by the founders of Capia, we believe we can market and sell its predictions to other users.
 Below are a few ideas to make Giia profitiable:
 1) Sell tokens to a limited number of people (this number should stay below 50).
 Here are a few different pricing models
   - Cost per request, which is uniquely identified by the token.
-This works well because it is reoccuring and is proportional to the usage and cost to run the infrastructure.
+This works well because it is reoccurring and is proportional to the usage and cost to run the infrastructure.
 We should round up this number and market it as buckets
   - One time cost for token.
-This is not viable as there is a large upfront cost that will disaude customers.
-Also, since it is not reoccurring, it does not help support the infrastructure needed to provide the predictions
+This is not viable as there is a large upfront cost that will dissuade customers.
+Also, since payment is not reoccurring, it does not help support continually running the infrastructure needed to provide the predictions
 2) Set up a chat room and channels whose access requires a $79(?) per month per user.
 This is a proven model, see boilingroomtrading https://boilerroomtrading.co, though we can uniquely market this a very effective AI based solution.
 Marketing material should pit it against other AI model stock predictors